Falling Item Prevention for Pallet Racks

 3 ways to reduce the risk of falling pallets and cartons

-Make sure your lateral pallet spacing is right
+Get lateral pallet spacing is right

-In a scenario of two pallets with a maximum width (including their loads) of 42″ each, you’d need a beam of at least 96″ wide (2 x 46 = 84″ + 12″ = 96″).
+In a scenario of two pallets with a maximum width (including their loads) of 42″ each, you need a beam of at least 96″ wide (2 x 46 = 84″ + 12″ = 96″).
 That provides 3″ on each side and 6″ between the pallets.
 Don’t skimp on that extra lateral space.
 It helps prevent your drivers from knocking a load, a pallet or even an entire rack down.
 National fire codes require a minimum 6″ flue space between loads.

 That should be the very minimum.
 See “Fire Code Compliance and Pallet Racks” for more information.

-Provide plenty of vertical space
+Provide adequate vertical space for forklift handling

 When it comes to space between beams, it’s important to regulate the overall height of your loads vs. the beam spacing in your rack system.
 The industry recommends that you should have a minimum of no less than 10 inches.
 Leave your drivers plenty of space to maneuver pallets as they load and unload.